 returned the evaluation bounce-back card.
 Finally, our campaign experience

 shows that typically 80 percent of BRCs are not returned by stations unless

 the evaluator uses more aggressive follow-up techniques such as phone surveys

 To provide clients with a more accurate method of evaluation, Goodwill

-code is placed on the master tape at a location that is not used by the
+code is placed on the master tape and then replicated on all tapes that

-code in all 213 ADI markets and issues weekly raw data reports to Goodwill
+code in all 213 DesignatedMarkets Areas (DMAs) and we download weekly raw data from Nielsen, add

 Another distinct advantage of passive monitoring techniques is

 that we can show clients the specific time when their PSAs aired.
 By analyzing

 the daypart for PSA usage, we have a much better idea of the types of audiences